ITC Step Down: Understanding Solar Federal Tax Credits

 Both tests require continuous progress towards completion.

-As developers look to secure the full 30% ITC for their solar projects, we expect to see many procure equipment early, such as solar modules, to meet the 5% threshold.
+As utility-scale solar developers look to secure the full 30% ITC for their projects, we expect to see many procure equipment early, such as solar modules, to meet the 5% threshold.
 This will put a strain on the supply of modules in the short term and may lead to a rise in solar module prices over the next couple of years.
 This is just another reason for corporates to get moving on a solar PPA and take advantage of today’s low prices.

 What Happens After the ITC Step Down?